hackclub/hackclub/workshops/sound_galaxy/README.md

 }
 ```

-The `draw` method that we just added simply gives instructions to create an ellipse at the `x` and `y` coordinates of the particle of equal diameter (so, a circle) and fill it with the random color assigned to it.
-Now, instead of being an abstract idea in our heads, a `Particle` is a randomly-colored circle.
-Now, for example, if we wanted to draw a `Particle` called `awesomeParticle`, we could simply write `awesomeParticle.draw()`.
+The `draw` method that we just added creates an ellipse at the `x` and `y` coordinates of the particle of equal diameter (so, a circle) and fills it with the color assigned to it.
+Now, instead of being an abstract idea, a Particle is a randomly-colored circle.

+Now, if we wanted to draw a Particle called `awesomeParticle` at the top left corner of the screen, we could do it with `awesomeParticle.draw()`.

-Now that our particles are real objects, we can actually draw them on our canvas!
-In the p5 `draw()` function (the one under `setup()`, not the one you just created), add:
+Now that our particles are real objects, we can finally draw them on our canvas!
+In the p5 `draw()` function (the function under `setup()`, not the method you just created), add:

 ```js
 function draw() {